 There are three main treatments for NHL: chemotherapy, radiation therapy, and immunotherapy.
 Occasionally, surgery or stem cell transplantation may be considered.
 Often, combinations of these treatments are used.
 Descriptions of these treatment options are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of NHL, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

-The chemotherapy regimen used depends on the stage and type of the NHL .
+The chemotherapy regimen used depends on the stage and type of NHL.
 The most common chemotherapy combination for the initial treatment of NHL is called CHOP and contains four drugs: cyclophosphamide (Cytoxan, Neosar), doxorubicin (Adriamycin), vincristine (Vincasar, Oncovin), and prednisone (multiple brand names).
-Recent evidence has shown that, for most patients with B-cell lymphoma, adding rituximab (see the section on monoclonal antibodies below) to CHOP works better than using CHOP alone.
+For patients with B-cell lymphomas, adding rituximab to CHOP works better than using CHOP alone.
+See the section on monoclonal antibodies below.
+There are other common combinations of chemotherapy regimens as well, including BR (bendamustine and rituximab), R-CVP (rituximab, cyclophosphamide, vincristine, prednisone), and fludarabine-based combinations.

 Learn more about chemotherapy and preparing for treatment .
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases .

-Radiation therapy is the use of high energy x-rays or other particles to kill cancer cells and shrink cancerous tumors.
+Radiation therapy is the use of high energy x-rays or other particles like electrons or protons to destroy cancer cells and shrink cancerous tumors.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 Radiation treatment for NHL is usually external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen usually consists of a specific number of treatments given over a set period of time.

 Radiation therapy is usually given following or in addition to chemotherapy, depending on the NHL subtype .
-It is most often given for patients who have lymphomas that are located in only one area of the body or who have a lymph node that is particularly large (usually more than 10 centimeters).
-It may also be given for the treatment of pain or in very low doses to patients with advanced disease who have localized symptoms.
+It is most often given to patients who have lymphoma that is located in only one area of the body or who have a lymph node that is particularly large, usually more than 10 centimeters across.
+It may also be given for the treatment of pain or in very low doses to patients with advanced disease who have localized symptoms that can be relieved using radiation therapy.

 Learn more about radiation therapy .

-Immunotherapy (also called biologic therapy) is designed to boost the body’s natural defenses to fight the cancer.
+Immunotherapy, considered a type of biologic therapy, is designed to boost the body’s natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Monoclonal antibodies, interferon, and vaccines are biologic therapies being tested in clinical trials as treatments for different subtypes of NHL .
 Each is described below.

-Another monoclonal antibody, brentuximab vedotin, was approved in 2011 for the treatment of systemic anaplastic large cell lymphoma for patients who did not benefit from at least one type of chemotherapy and for Hodgkin lymphoma patients who did not benefit from stem cell transplantation or were unable to undergo stem cell transplantation.
+Brentuximab vedotin is another type of monoclonal antibody, called an antibody-drug conjugate.
+Antibody-drug conjugates attach to targets on cancer cells and then release a small amount of chemotherapy or other toxins directly into the tumor.
+Brentuximab vedotin was approved in 2011 for the treatment of systemic anaplastic large cell lymphoma for patients who did not benefit from at least one type of chemotherapy and for Hodgkin lymphoma patients who did not benefit from stem cell transplantation or were unable to undergo stem cell transplantation.
 Research on the benefits of other newer monoclonal antibodies for lymphoma is ongoing.

 Radiolabeled antibodies.
 Radiolabeled antibodies are monoclonal antibodies with radioactive particles attached that are designed to focus the radiation directly to the lymphoma cells.
 These types of drugs are new, and research is ongoing.
 In general, the radioactive antibodies are thought to be stronger than regular monoclonal antibodies but more damaging to the bone marrow.
 This type of therapy is also called radioimmunotherapy (RIT).